Birth Control Care

 After this first conversation, your healthcare provider will discuss your birth control options.
 You’ll talk about the pros, cons and effectiveness of each option and potential risks or side effects.
 Your provider will then recommend what type of contraception may be the best choice for you.
 You typically won’t need a pelvic exam during an in-person birth control counseling visit.

-Who Treat Birth Control
+Providers Who Offer Birth Control Services

 Birth Control Options